Fresh eggs is one of the reasons why people raise backyard chickens.

 The reason is because if you wash the egg, the coating will be washed away too and bacteria can now go in easily.

 But again, it’s your choice…

 …if you’re too paranoid, you can wash the eggs and then store the clean eggs in the fridge.

 Anyway, if you wash them (because it’s too dirty or there’s a poop stain or something), make sure you don’t shift the temperature drastically — from cold to hot, or the otherwise — to prevent cracking.

 Speaking of cleanliness, there are two other factors:

 Your hens and their coop.

 If the layers themselves are dirty, their eggs will be most likely dirty too.
-With that in mind, it’s important to keep your hens and coop clean so your can eat your eggs safely.
+With that in mind, it’s important to keep your hens healthy and cleaning a chicken coop is an important part of that, so your can eat your eggs safely.